PhilterPaper/Perl-PDF-Builder/README.md

 # PDF::Builder release 3.027

-A Perl library to create and modify PDF files
+A Perl library to create and modify PDF (Portable Document Format) files

 ## What is it?